Skip to content

 )

-# 3. Load and use the distilled model
+# 5. Load and use distilled model

-distilled_model = SetFitModel.from_pretrained("./distilled_model")
+distilled_model = SetFitModel.from_pretrained(tmp_dir)

 Distillation Parameters